quii/learn-go-with-tests/di/readme.md

 ## Write enough code to make it pass

-Use the writer to send the greeting to the buffer in our test
+Use the writer to send the greeting to the buffer in our test.
+Remember `fmt.Fprintf` is like `fmt.Printf` but instead takes a `Writer` to send the string to, whereas `fmt.Printf` defaults to stdout.

 ```go
 func Greet(writer *bytes.Buffer, name string) {